Borjomi Municipality: Geography and climate

 Borjomi municipality borders Akhaltsikhe in the southwest, Aspindza and Akhalkalaki in the south, Tsalka in the east, Kharagauli, Khashuri, Kareli Municipality and Gori Municipality in the north.
 The municipality consists in large part of subranges of the Lesser Caucasus mountains, the western end of the Trialeti Range and the eastern end of the Meskheti Range which are separated by the Borjomi Gorge through which the Mtkvari river flows.

 Within the municipality, there are branches of the Trialeti Range - the Gvirgvini range and Tsikhisdzhvari, the peaks of which reach 2000–2850 meters above sea level.
 Between the main ridge of the Trialeti Range and the Gvirgvini subrange the Tori basin is located.
 The municipality is lying on both sides of the Mtkvari River.
 From the right side merges the Borjomula and Gujaretistskali.
 Rivers are used for both irrigation and energy purposes.
 There are many lakes in Borjomi.
 Among them, Tabatskuri and Kahisi, in addition to beauty, are also rich in precious fish.
 The region has many mineral springs, which are its main fossil wealth.
 The municipality of Borjomi is located at the transition place between continental subtropics and marine subtropics with a transitional climate with cold winters and long summers.
-The average annual temperature in January is -3 - -6 °C; and in August 14-18 °C.
+The average annual temperature in January is −3 to −6 °C; and in August, 14 to 18 °C.